About Viking Launch

 About Other Activities

 Recreation activities including team building exercises are scheduled with Outdoor Center staff on campus.
 The award-winning Wade King Student Recreation Center will be open for students to use state-of-the-art facilities and equipment.
+Day long and/or afternoon recreation programming is also planned.

 College success workshops will be offered in effective study skills, academic reading, note taking, personal finances, career planning and healthy living, providing students with a solid foundation of knowledge and skills for academic success before fall classes begin.